EasterWorks/Cergs-Stealthchanger/Extrapolation/Klipper Auto Speed/readme.md

 https://github.com/Anonoei/klipper_auto_speed

-For improving clarity, here is the entire process to install:
+For improving clarity, here is the entire process:

 ### Ensure Klippy-env is up to date: